 A fun-loving couple, they hoped for a dynamic, playful space with furnishings that played on the organic vibe and bright light.
 They also wanted a cohesive design with pops of color, clean lines, and understated simplicity.
 But most importantly, they wanted their home to feel complete.
 “We like the sparse look — we don’t like a lot of stuff -- but we both love the colorful aspect of things,” Frank says.
 “In the evening, we have spectacular colors in the living and dining room.
 The evenings are our favorite time of day—that’s when it feels special to us.
 We wanted to play off that.”

 Working with the Cantoni team, they established a vibrant color palette of blues and yellows.
 From there, they worked off of a select few furnishings and artworks they couldn’t part with, including their dining room table.
 Color was immediate with grey Venetian plaster accent living room walls, with hints of blue that carry through the background of the kitchen and foyer space.
-Our team punched up the room further with the Biella sofa in grey leather, a set of Dali chairs, a trio of Rio accent tables, the Promenade area rug, a Bolero P2 floor lamp and the matte white Seneca entertainment console.
+Our team punched up the room further with the Biella sofa in grey leather, a set of unique armchairs, a trio of Rio accent tables, the Promenade area rug, a Bolero P2 floor lamp and the matte white Seneca entertainment console.